 Yes.
 Our tour is an interactive five-station tour with some indoor and some outdoor activities and seems to be best suited for 4th graders but 2nd through 5th graders have a great time here too.
 We can customize the content to some degree so let us know what you'd like us to focus on.
 We can accommodate up to about 60 students plus chapperones per tour.
 We have a very limited staff though, so you will need to reserve a spot in advance.
 Give us a call so we can schedule a fun, exciting and memorable trip here for your students.

-Free self guided tours can be taken any time we're open and free guided tours are available Friday, Saturday and Suinday.
-Guided tours can last about an hour, but if you don't have that much time just let us know.
+You may take a free guided or self guided tour every day from 9am - 4pm.
+Guided tours take about an hour, but if you don't have that much time just let us know.
 We are closed on Thanksgiving, Christmas Day and New Year's Day.
-If you have a group of more than 10 please call in advance so we can have adequate staffing.
+If you have a group of more than 10, please call in advance so we can have adequate staffing (541-491-3611).

 Yes.
 The rich and varied textures inside the mill are a photographers dream and the patina of 150 years of hard work draws many photographers.
 Flash photography and tripods are ok but a reminder to not obstruct the passage of other visitors and to pay attention to the safety barriers and ropes.